 More companies we’ve backed

-Watch an interview with the CEO of Big health, who are helping millions back to good mental health
+Watch an interview with the CEO of Big Health.
+A company helping millions back to good mental health.

-Watch an interview with the CEO of AudioTelligence, who are using technology to solve hearing problems
+Watch an interview with the CEO of AudioTelligence.
+A company using technology to solve hearing problems.

 Bought By Many